‘Days Of Our Lives’ July 2: Will Comes To Sonny’s Rescue, Mission DNA Underway, Stefan’s Suspicious [Recap]

 — Days of our Lives (@nbcdays) June 29, 2018

-In recent episodes of Days of Our Lives, viewers learned that John was able to dig up dirt on Leo.
+In recent episodes of Days of our Lives, viewers learned that John was able to dig up dirt on Leo.
 Leo Stark is an alias.
 His name is Matthew Cooper and he has a sizable arrest for petty theft.
 He was also a male escort.
 The dirt is enough to cast reasonable doubt in his case against Sonny.

 Will offers to take the file to Sonny since he was heading there to check on Ari.